BuysDB/IWSS/README.md

 # Information Weighted Sparse Sample Distance

 Information Weighted Sparse Sample  (IWSS) distance is able to calculate distances between samples which are encoded by binary features with missing data.
-IWSS has been written by Juan Manuel Pedraza Leal and Buys de Barbanson
+IWSS has been designed by Juan Manuel Pedraza Leal and implemented by Buys de Barbanson

 <img alt="Sparse distance" src="http://buysdb.nl/images/ext/sparseDist.png">